Troubleshooting Linked Accounts

 If you can't connect initially, here are some things to try:

-- Make sure you have the correct financial institution selected by double checking the URL.
+- Make sure you select the correct financial institution by checking the web address.

-- Log in to your institution directly and navigate to your accounts.
-Then, try to re-connect in YNAB.
+- Log in to your institution directly and navigate to your account summary view.
+Then, try to connect in YNAB.

 - Check YNAB's status page for current widespread issues.